Netflix dominates Golden Globes with 34 nominations, while women directors are shut out—again

 — Alma Har'el???? (@Almaharel) December 9, 2019

-Elsewhere in Snubsville, When They See Us was shut out of all nominations, despite a vigorous Emmy showing; Game of Thrones only got one nomination, in the lead actor category (Kit Harington), which amounts to something of a rebuke to the show’s polarizing final season; and Lupita Nyong’o, universally hailed for her astonishing dual performance in Us, was somehow overlooked.
+Elsewhere in Snubsville, When They See Us was shut out of all nominations, despite a vigorous Emmy showing; Game of Thrones only got one nomination, in the lead actor category (Kit Harington), which amounts to something of a rebuke to the show’s polarizing final season; Robert De Niro got overlooked for his lead role in the otherwise heavily honored Irishman, and Lupita Nyong’o, universally hailed for her astonishing dual performance in Us, was somehow overlooked.

 Meanwhile, The Morning Show picked up a couple of nominations for its stars, Jennifer Aniston and Reese Witherspoon, perhaps portending a strong future for Apple TV Plus.